Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - 100+ legal contract templates reviewed by attorneys

-- Tax deduction tracking and quarterly tax estimates (U.S. only)
+- Tax deduction tracking and quarterly tax estimates (Bonsai Tax, U.S. only)

-Pricing: Free tier with limited features.
-Starter at $17/month (annual).
-Professional at $32/month (annual).
-Business at $52/month (annual).
+Pricing: Starter at $25/month (annual).
+Professional at $39/month.
+Business at $79/month.
+Bonsai Tax add-on at $10/month for U.S. freelancers.
 Payment processing via integrated Stripe.

 The tradeoff: Tax features only work for U.S.-based freelancers.
+The lower-tier plans gate features (subaccounts, integrations, white labeling) more aggressively than they used to.
 Project management is basic compared to dedicated tools.
-Expense tracking and reporting are bare-bones on lower tiers.

 Best for: U.S.-based freelancers (developers, designers, consultants) who send contracts regularly and want proposal-to-payment in a single platform.